stephen-fox/packer-breadcrumbs/README.md

 The following configuration variables are available:

-- `include_suffixes` - array - A list of file suffixes to find in the packer config For example, you can specify .ks and .sh files like this:
+- `include_suffixes` - array - A list of file suffixes to find in the packer config.
+For example, you can specify .ks and .sh files like this:
 ```json
 {
   "provisioners": [